-See how to make the perfect margarita every time
+How to make the perfect margarita for a Cinco de Mayo party

 The best way to juice a lemon, lime and other citrusPlay Video - 1:42

-Resist the temptation to use a sour mix or store-bought bottled lime juice.
-A margarita has very few ingredients, which means that the quality of each one is super important.
-To get the most juice out of your limes, microwave for 15 seconds, then roll before juicing.

-2. Choose a 100 percent agave tequila
+2. Choose 100 percent agave tequila

-Check out the label of the tequila.
-If it says "100% agave," you're good to go.
+Check out the label on the tequila bottle.
+If it says "100 percent agave," you're good to go.
 If the label doesn't have this, "then up to 49 percent of your tequila is actually fermented cane sugar," according to Bon Appétit.
-There are many good quality silver and blanco tequilas under $20, and there's no need to pay extra for aged versions like reposado and añejo tequilas — their flavors will be masked by the citrus anyway.
+There are many good quality silver and blanco tequilas under $20, and, unless you prefer them, there's no need to pay extra for aged versions like reposado and añejo tequilas — their flavors will be masked by the citrus anyway.

 RELATED: 4 tequilas under $20